Free-Geek/tmpsites/readme.md

 Now visit: `site1.example.com`, or whatever your first site is called.

-You should see a webpage with the words "Welcome to site1.example.com!"
+You should see a webpage with the words "Welcome to site1.example.com!".
+If instead you see something like "This site can’t be reached", it either means the DNS configuration hasn't propagated yet, or it is configured incorrectly.
+If it hasn't propagated, you'll have to wait for it to finish.

 If there were sites already created before, they will be deleted to make way for the new ones.